by Erasto Mpemba

 We were invited to sit in on an official AfWorks outreach evening, one of almost a hundred State has been delivering in key African capitals in the past weeks.

-The mood was interactive, raucous and energetic, more like a Southern Baptist service than a press conference.
+The mood was interactive, raucous and energetic, more like a New Orleans church service than a press conference.

 To keep participants on our feet the facilitators randomized us into heterogeneous lots, forcing us to make friends outside our comfort zones and linguistic groups.